ORIGIN OF MEMORY

 reminisced; reminiscing. : to talk or think about things that happened in the past. reminisced about old times.

 Reminiscing is a great opportunity to form new friendships and connections with others in the home.
-Talking about past experiences helps staff to get to know people and provide more ‘person-centred’ or personalised care.
+Talking about past experiences helps staff to get to know people and provide more ‘person-centered’ or personalized care.
 Conversations between residents can trigger memories between peers.

 Well, there are some definitions for you, I reminiscence, I like to think.
-I feel memories are important in reminding us who we are today and how we got here, feeling the gratitude for past life.
-Honoring those who have been part of our life.
+I feel memories are important in reminding us who we are today and how we got here, feeling gratitude for past life.
+Honoring those who have been part of our life, reminiscing time spent visiting in the past and not staying or living there in the past.